Don’t lose sight of your brand’s ‘why’_

 Simon Sinek discusses and summarises everything around this nicely in his TedTalk.

-The sheer amount of information now available at our fingertips is making it harder than ever for brands to connect with consumers.
+The sheer amount of information now available at our fingertips is making it harder for brands to connect with consumers.
 We’re all becoming more selective about what we consume; we ignore communications that don’t feel real, authentic or relatable.

 How does a business find their why?
 By questioning what really makes them who they are, what they stand for and believe in and by discovering what makes them relatable.
 They need to know what makes consumers feel like their product/service is for them or like them.